ferdikoomen/openapi-typescript-codegen/README.md

 }
 ```

 The interface does not contain any properties like `maxLength` or `pattern`.
-However they could be useful
+However, they could be useful
 if we wanted to create some form where a user could create such a model.
 In that form you would iterate
 over the properties to render form fields based on their type and validate the input based on the `maxLength`
 or `pattern` property.
 This requires us to have this information somewhere...
 For this we can use the